 In the case of the North Coast, all the available funds were allocated to a variety of projects, but one of those projects was been abandoned, and the amount advanced to it has been returned to the CST.
 Several applicants that had previously requested funding but had been turned down due to a lack of funds were contacted and asked to re-apply.
 The North Coast Regional Steering Committee agreed in December 2017 to reallocate the funds that were freed up to three of those previous applicants.
+One of those projects has been completed and been fully funded.
+The other two are in progress.

-Significant progress has also been made to date with in the Central Coast RSC, but there are still some unallocated funds committed to the Wuikinuxy and the Nuxalk First Nations.
+Significant progress has also been made to date with in the Central Coast RSC, but there are still some unallocated funds committed to the Wuikinuxv and the Nuxalk First Nations.